torvalds/linux/Documentation/networking/diagnostic/twisted_pair_layer1_diagnostics.rst

 If the link is unstable, showing frequent resets or speed drops, this may indicate issues with the cable, PHY configuration, or environmental factors.
-While there is still no completely unified way in Linux to directly monitor downshift events or link speed changes via user space tools, both the Linux kernel logs and `ethtool` can provide valuable insights, especially if the driver supports reporting such events.
+While there is still no completely unified way in GNU/Linux to directly monitor downshift events or link speed changes via user space tools, both the GNU/Linux kernel logs and `ethtool` can provide valuable insights, especially if the driver supports reporting such events.

 - **Monitor Kernel Logs for Link Resets and Speed Drops**:

-  - The Linux kernel will print link status changes, including downshift events, in the system logs.
+  - The GNU/Linux kernel will print link status changes, including downshift events, in the system logs.
 These messages typically include speed changes, duplex mode, and downshifted link speed (if the driver supports it).